elfeenah/taproot-workshop/README.md

 ## Background

-It will be useful to have some background on schnorr and taproot before running through the exercises in this repository.
+It will be useful to have some background on schnorr and taproot before running through the exercises in this repository

 ### Schnorr